Click Here : Official FIFA Beach Soccer Rules

 If 3 teams are tied for any position, the above process will be used, except head-to-head competition will be eliminated and the first tiebreaker will be least goals allowed.

-A match that has been cancelled by the Tournament Committee will be awarded a 0-0 tie.
+A match that has been canceled by the Tournament Committee will be awarded a 0-0 tie.

 Tiebreakers for elimination games: